gajus/eslint-plugin-jsdoc/README.md

 }
 // "jsdoc/require-description-complete-sentence": ["error"|"warn", {"newlineBeforeCapsAssumesBadSentenceEnd":true}]
-// Message: A line of text is started with an uppercase character, but preceding line does not end the sentence.
+// Message: A line of text is started with an uppercase character, but the preceding line does not end the sentence.

 /**
  * Foo.